axibase/atsd/integration/spss/statistics/README.md

 ![](./images/atsd_export_14.png)

-* Right click on the script window and select **Run All** to export the data into ATSD.
+* Right-click the script window and select **Run All** to export the data into ATSD.

 ![](./images/atsd_export_15.png)